Tamschi/Abstraction-Haven-Backup/ckwdq3pd0065zwks10raohh85.md

 Whenever pinning happens in Rust, there are two components involved:

-- A "pin" type that enforces "the value can't be moved" towards *safe* Rust.
+- A "pin" type that asserts "the value can't be moved (by *safe* Rust)".

   This is often called a "pinning pointer".

   Pins are very often `Unpin`, but this isn't relevant to their function.
+  Instead, this rule is enforced only through API constraints of the pin.

 - A *pinned value*, which can't be moved by the consumer of an API.